timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## What motivates the disciplinary mix? (opportunities)

-Beyond inherently interesting applications, there is money to be made by accurately modelling choices, so all quantitative disciplines have joined the party.
+Beyond inherently interesting applications, a second motivator is the lucrative business opportunities that are created by accurately modelling choices.
+The prospect of money brings all quantitative disciplines to join the party.

 <!-- All quantitative disciplines now interested in modeling choices -->
 <!-- maybe an image of money partying? -->